 Stay in a villa

-Yes, the hotels at ski resorts like Vail are fantastic, but if your are travelling with kids staying in a villa is the best option.
+Ye, the hotels at ski resorts like Vail are fantastic, but if you are traveling with kids staying in a villa is the best option.
 Kids come with lots of gear, from everything that they will need for skiing, to all their clothes and toys.
 If you are staying in a hotel room, this can leave you with very little space, which is why it’s best to opt for a villa.